microtrain/bootcamp/13-Express/02-Express.md

 ## Create an Express-based Project

-Go to GitHub and create a new project *mean.example.com*.
+Go to GitHub and create a new repository *mean.example.com*.
 You can change this to your domain name if you have one *mean.YOUR-DOMAIN.TLD*.
 If you use your domain, moving forward, remember to replace example.com with that of your domain.

 We will
 * Install Express Generator.
-* Create a project on GitHub.
+* Create a repository on GitHub.
-* Clone the project to our home directory.
+* Clone the repository to our home directory.
 * Use Express Generator to create a skeleton for our project.
 * Cover some very basic coding concepts in Express.
 * Introduce ourselves to Pug.